 Check your weight.
 If you have extra pounds, it can put your heart at risk.
 Exercise and a good diet help.
 Ask your doctor or a dietitian what your weight should be and how to get there.

 Get a move on.
 Hit the treadmill or the trail.
 Walk around the neighborhood or go for a swim.
 Whatever activity best fits your needs, do it!
 Regular exercise can help prevent heart disease, lower blood pressure, and improve your cholesterol levels.

-Get social support.
-Stay in touch with friends and family.
-Research shows that people with poor social support are less prone to heart trouble.
+Be social.
+Stay in touch with your friends and family.
+Research shows that people with more social support are less prone to heart trouble.
 As you grow your network and make new friends, know that you might be good for their heart health, too.